Country Details For Thailand

 Tobacco Advertising, Promotion and Sponsorship: The law imposes a ban on most forms of tobacco advertising and promotion.
 However, the prohibition does not apply to “live broadcast from abroad via radio or television” and “printed matters printed outside” Thailand.
 Tobacco product displays are banned except at duty-free shops for persons leaving Thailand.
 Although sponsorship by the tobacco industry is allowed, some forms of publicity of the sponsorship are prohibited.

 Tobacco Packaging and Labeling: The law requires graphic health warnings on cigarettes, occupying 85 percent of the top of the front and back principal display areas.
-Health warnings also are required on loose tobacco (which is often blended and chewed).
+Graphic health warnings also are required on shredded tobacco (which is typically used for hand-rolled cigarettes or smokeless tobacco products) and cigars.
 The law requires rotation by mandating that the warnings are changed after use on a certain number of tobacco product packages.
 Misleading packaging and labeling, including terms such as “light” and “low tar” and other signs, is prohibited.

 Roadmap to Tobacco Control Legislation: In 1992, Thailand passed two main laws that govern tobacco control: 1) Tobacco Products Control Act, B.E.
 2535, which governs packaging and labeling of tobacco products and tobacco advertising, promotion and sponsorship; and 2) The Non-Smokers Health Protection Act, B.E.
 2535, which governs public smoking.
 Pursuant to the Non-Smokers Health Protection Act, the Ministry of Public Health has issued numerous Notices increasingly prohibiting or restricting public smoking.
 The most recent notice - Ministry of Public Health Notice (Volume 19) of 2010 - prohibits smoking in all indoor public places, workplaces, and public transport and some outdoor places, with the sole exception of international airports, which have designated smoking areas.

-Pursuant to the Tobacco Products Control Act, the Ministry of Public Health issued numerous Notices regulating packaging and labeling, including: 1) Ministry of Public Health Notice of Rules, Procedures, and Conditions for the Display and Content of Cigarette Labels, 2009 (now superseded); 2) Notification of the Ministry of Public Health (No. 10) B.E.
-2549 (requiring toxic and carcinogenic emissions disclosure statements on cigarettes); 3) Notification of the Ministry of Public Health (No. 13) 2550 (regulating health warnings for cigars); 4) Notification of the Ministry of Public Health B.E.2550 (A.D.
-2007) (regulating health warnings on loose tobacco); 5) Ministry of Public Health Notice (Volume 15, A.D.
-2011) (prohibiting misleading statements); 6) Ministry of Public Health Notice (No. 16, 2011) (issuing statements on toxins and carcinogens to appear on the sides of packaging); and 7) Ministry of Public Health Notice of Rules, Procedures, and Conditions for the Display of Images, Warning Statements, and Contact Channels for Smoking Cessation on Cigarette Labels, 2013 (establishing new graphic health warnings and other packaging and labeling requirements).
+Pursuant to the Tobacco Products Control Act, the Ministry of Public Health issued numerous notices regulating packaging and labeling.
+Current regulations include: 1) Notification of the Ministry of Public Health (No. 13, A.D.
+2007) (regulating health warnings for cigars); 2) Ministry of Public Health Notice (No. 15, A.D.
+2011) (prohibiting misleading statements); 3) Ministry of Public Health Notification (No. 17, A.D.
+2012) (prescribing requirements for graphic health warnings on packages of shredded tobacco and blended shredded tobacco); 4) Ministry of Public Health Notice of Rules, Procedures, and Conditions for the Display of Images, Warning Statements, and Contact Channels for Smoking Cessation on Cigarette Labels, 2013 (establishing new graphic health warnings and other packaging and labeling requirements); and 5) Ministry of Public Health Notification (No. 18, A.D.
+2015) (establishing new statements to appear on side panels of cigarette packaging).

 Also pursuant to the Tobacco Products Control Act, the Ministry of Public Health issued the Directive Procedures for Distribution of Tobacco Products, which clarifies that the display of tobacco products at point of sale is prohibited, except at duty-free shops for persons leaving Thailand, under the ban on advertising, promotion and sponsorship.